emmawalshdev/The-Book-bar/testing.md

 7. I want to be able to edit and delete all content created on the website, for monitoring reasons.

-    - An Edit button is displayed behind every review card and book page for the 'admin' user.
+    - An Edit button is displayed behind every review card and Book page for the 'admin' user.
     - Within the Edit (book, review, genre) page, the user has the option to delete the review or book.
     - Clicking delete activates a modal that asks for confirmation before deletion.
     - The 'admin' user has complete control over editing and deleting all content on the site.